-H.R.
-156 (Royce) and S. 1051 (Cornyn).
+S. 929 (Cornyn).
 The Vietnam Human Rights Sanctions Act.
-Would require the President to (a) compile and submit to Congress a list of Vietnamese deemed to be complicit in human rights abuses, (b) prohibit these individuals from entering the United States, and (c) impose financial sanctions on these individuals.
-Authorize the President to waive sanctions to comply with international agreements or if in the U.S. national interest.
-S. 1051 expresses the sense of Congress that the Secretary of State should designate Vietnam as a country of particular concern (CPC) with respect to religious freedom.
-H.R.
-156 introduced January 5, 2011; referred to the House Committees on Foreign Affairs, Judiciary, Ways and Means, and Financial Services.
-S. 1051 introduced May 24, 2011; referred to the Senate Committee on Foreign Relations.
+Requires the President to (a) compile and submit to Congress a list of Vietnamese deemed to be complicit in human rights abuses, (b) prohibit these individuals from entering the United States, and (c) impose financial sanctions on these individuals.
+Authorizes the President to waive sanctions to comply with international agreements or if in the U.S. national interest.
+Expresses the sense of Congress that the Secretary of State should designate Vietnam as a country of particular concern (CPC) with respect to religious freedom, and that bilateral relations cannot expand unless Vietnam's human rights conditions improve.
+Introduced May 9, 2013; referred to the Senate Committee on Foreign Relations.